Kevin Coughlin

+Coughlin won the Republican nomination in the 2024 primary for Ohio's 13th congressional district.
+He was narrowly defeated by Democrat Emilia Sykes in the general election.
+Coughlin has announced that he will seek a rematch with Sykes in the 2026 election before ultimately dropping out in November 2025.

 Life and career

 Coughlin graduated from Woodridge High School in Peninsula, Ohio, in 1988, received a BA from Bowling Green State University in 1992, and a Master of Public Administration from BGSU in 1994.
 In 1996, he ran for the Ohio House of Representatives after Representative Wayne Jones vacated to run for the Ohio Senate.
 He won the seat, and was sworn into office on January 3, 1997.
 He won reelection in 1998 with 63.64%, and again in 2000 with 63.9% of the vote.

 Coughlin served two and one half terms in the Ohio House of Representatives.

 Ohio Senate

 After four terms in the Ohio Senate, Senator Roy Ray retired early in 2001, leaving Senate Republicans to appoint someone to the vacant 27th District.
 Coughlin was appointed, and was sworn into office on February 2, 2001.
 He won his own four-year term in 2002 with 52.98% of the electorate against Democrat Tom Bevan.
 He won reelection in 2006 with 52.28% again Judy Hanna.
 In the Ohio Senate, Coughlin was Chairman of the Senate Health, Human Services, & Aging Committee from 2004 to 2011.

-Among Coughlin's achievements in office: